Homemaking 101-Daily Cleaning Checklist

 I have failed miserably at following someone else’s plan, even though I love having a clean home.
 I was letting the system work me instead of the other way around.
 So I stopped, not the keeping of my home, but trying to follow their plan.

 Every family’s life and home are different.
 What works for some doesn’t work for others.

 My home is not in perfect order all the time.
 In fact, it’s rarely all in order all at the same time.
-Stop by unexpectedly and there will probably be dishes in the sink, grubby floors, clean laundry sitting on the couch, toothpaste in the sink and fingerprint covered windows.
+Stop by unexpectedly and there will probably be dishes in the sink, floors that need washing, clean laundry sitting on the couch, toothpaste in the sink and fingerprint covered windows.

 Before having children, I would clean my house every Friday and it would mostly stay that way until the following Friday.

 4 kids in and I realize that is no longer possible, but that’s ok because we do live here after all ;).
 My cleaning plan is constantly changing with the season of life.

 My family of 6 mostly lives on the top floor (1,100q ft.) of a 2,200sq ft. home.
 2 (sometimes 3) of my brothers and a dog live in the basement.
 We also have the laundry area downstairs and some storage.
 So what I consider as my cleaning plan, does not include the basement.
 That is an entirely different beast.
 It’s not my favourite area of the house and it gets to be so unorganized because it’s kinda the dump zone.
 Between that and my brothers’ odds and ends spilling over, it’s enough to make me pull my hair out.
 So I pretend it’s not even there…at least for a few months at a time ;)